Incident DetailsCause of Death:

 The 35-year-old suspect who killed Sheriff Oglesby died of his wounds three days later.
 The 21-year-old wounded suspect was convicted of second-degree murder and sentenced to life in prison.
 Both suspects were convicted of the store burglary and sentenced to 10 to 20 years in prison.

-Sheriff Oglesby was in his second term and survived by his wife, 9-year-old daughter, 7-month and 5-year-old sons, parents and two sisters.
+Sheriff Oglesby, a Republican from Winamac, was in the first year of his second, two-year term in office.
+He was survived by his wife, 9-year-old daughter, 7-month and 5-year-old sons, parents and two sisters.